RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Compare the different basecalling methods on the subset of fast5 files.
 Only try fast and high quality, SUP-HAC is very slow on CPUs.
-Basecalling will not complete in the time available, so use `ctr c` to cancel the basecalling command and examine the fastq files produced.
+Basecalling will not complete in the time available, examine the fastq.temp files produced.
+Config files must be specified or kit and flow cell can be specified without a config file.

 ```
 Usage: